 Please note that the "Mid-2013" MacBook Air models have been discontinued.
-However, this Q&A has been updated subsequently and is quite useful for anyone purchasing one of these models on the used market.
+However, this Q&A has been updated subsequently and is quite useful for anyone purchasing or selling one of these models on the used market.

 Apart from the obvious size differences, the "Mid-2013" MacBook Air models -- the MacBook Air "Core i5" 1.3 11" (Mid-2013) and the MacBook Air "Core i5" 1.3 13" (Mid-2013) -- are quite similar to one another.
 The custom configurations of each model, the MacBook Air "Core i7" 1.7 11" (Mid-2013) and MacBook Air "Core i7" 1.7 13" (Mid-2013), respectively, also are very similar to one another as well as the stock configurations.

 However, there still are some notable external and internal differences as well as identification differences that are well worth reviewing.

 Photo Credit: Apple, Inc. (Left - 11" MacBook Air, Right - 13" MacBook Air)